huangwaylon/Heroes-on-the-Water-Website/README.md

 ## Introduction

-Welcome to Bothell's Finest's repository for the Heroes on the Water website
+Welcome to Bothell's Finest's repository for the Heroes on the Water website!

+This website is the culmination of several weeks worth of designing, work, and collaboration!

 Technologies we used: